My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

 - Divorce / Separation / Conscious Uncoupling

 I grew up as an evangelical pastor’s kid, and spent my life training and preparing for spiritual leadership in the church.
-I was ordained a priest in the Anglican tradition (Episcopalian), and although I’ve washed my hands of institutional religion altogether, I wish them well as Christendom continues to die a slow and necessary death.
+I was ordained a priest in the Anglican tradition (Episcopalian), and although I’ve washed my hands of institutional religion altogether, I wish them healing and wellness.
+And a note to anyone still in the Church: I urge you to educate yourself about the ongoing history of violence in the name of your Christ, and to do your part in dismantling the injustices of Christendom… to be crystal clear, it’s time for Christians to repent, reconcile, and make reparations.

-I had a soul-crushing emotional and psychological breakdown in 2018, which took my journey of spiritual awakening into uncharted territory, and was a major catalyst in my transition.
+I went through a soul-crushing, emotional and psychological breakdown in 2018, which took my journey of spiritual awakening into uncharted territory, and was a major catalyst in my transition.
+I have been diving deeper and climbing higher ever since.

 What do I mean by “Queer Spirituality”?